Getting Started for Developers - Mac OS

 6. Self-signed certificates generation Self-signed certificates should be generated for the development server and to sign device certificates.

-This can simply be done by running the CreatesCertificates.py
+This can simply be done by running the CreatesCertificates.py script (directly in PyCharm if configured)

 Starting the main OpenTera service

-If all the configuration was properly done, you should now be able to run the main script, TeraServer.py
+If all the configuration was properly done, you should now be able to run the main script, TeraServer.py.

 Don’t forget to start the NGINX router beforehand and any other component that were not set to auto-run or as a service.

-If all went well, you should be able to see the About
+If all went well, you should be able to see the About page in your browser: https://localhost:40075/about